headjoe3/Rocrastinate/docs/1-2-rocrastinate-store.md

 }
 ```

-Now that we've created and simplified our reducers and actions, how do we actually create the store and have it interact with our application?
+Now that we've separated the concerns of our reducers and actions, how do we actually create the store and have it interact with our application?

 Rocrastinate uses the function `createStore(reducer, initialState)`
 Putting it all together, here is a very simple store reduces a single value of "coins"